Back to all posts

 Functionally, there have been no new features added to ExamCookie since the analysis performed by secret.club.
 The software continues to monitor for the following activities:

-Now that 5 years has passed, lets begin!
+Now that 5 years have passed, let’s begin!

 What has changed?